nrjdalal/next-to-start/README.md

 ### Create/Update Root Layout

-Create or rename your root layout file to `src/app/__root.tsx`.
+Create or rename `layout.tsx` to `__root.tsx` and update the content.
 This file will serve as the root layout for your application, similar to how `layout.tsx` works in Next.js.

 ```diff
 - // src/app/layout.tsx